covmatic/localwebserver/README.md

 2. If there is shown on the interface or on the shell the code: `403 FORBIDDEN`:

     It happens when the previous run for some reason was failed.

-    Solution: STOP the localwebserver application, Delete the file [`app.db`](store/app.db) If you to be sure, you can delete it each morning.
+    Solution: STOP the localwebserver application, Delete the file `app.db` in the [store](store) folder If you want to be sure, you can delete it each morning.

 3. If the execution of the protocol didn't work and/or is shown a code different from: `I got code: 0`